Plymouth School District Report Card

 o FFA

-- Three PHS Career Development Events teams - Horse Evaluation, Ag Mechanics, and Nursery & Landscape - won their respective state CDE competitions and will represent Wisconsin at Nationals.
+- Three PHS Career Development Events teams - Horse Evaluation, Ag Mechanics, and Nursery & Landscape - won their respective state competitions and represented Wisconsin at 2023 Nationals.

 - A PHS team took first in the 2021 Wisconsin Meats CDE and advanced to Nationals.